-Today it is the largest Park in Tanzania and East Africa - with an area of about 2230226 square kilometres.
+Today Ruaha National Park is the largest park in Tanzania and East Africa - with an area of about 2230226 square kilometres.
 The park serves both wildlife and human settlement - downstream there is farming activity and the hydroelectric power plant which supplies the country with power.

-Ruaha National Park has a high diversity or plant and animal life including elephant, buffalo, wild dogs and various species of antelope.
-The park is accessible by air and by road.
+Ruaha National Park has a high diversity or plant and animal life including elephants, buffalo, wild dogs and various species of antelope.
+Ruaha National Park is accessible by air and by road.
 The park offers game viewing, walking safaris, bird watching and bush meals.

 The best time of the year to see large mammals and cats is during the dry season of May to December.
 January to May - the wet season - is ideal for birdwatching, wildflowers and Kudu, whose breeding season is in June.
 Ruaha National Park’s variety of plants, animals, birdlife, mountains, wetlands and natural springs provide an array of safari choices.